surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Background Enabled**  it enables background colour for labels.

-- **Position** Align the legend at top,bottom,left and right side of the chart.
+- **Position** Align the labels at top, bottom, left and right side of the chart, based on selection criteria.

 ### Data